-Box IV.3

-ORIGINAL INTEGRATED SYSTEMS: HEALTH IN THE CARIBBEAN
+Box IV.3 SYSTEMS INTEGRATED FROM THE START: HEALTH IN THE CARIBBEAN

-For historical reasons such as the colonial heritage in English-speaking countries or scale factors, the public sector in the Caribbean subregion tends to be vertically integrated, while the private sector insures or provides services to a relatively small proportion of the population (Cuba may be considered an exception, as services are completely public).
+For historical reasons, such as the colonial heritage in English-speaking countries or scale factors, the public sector in the Caribbean subregion is predominantly vertically integrated, while the private sector insures or provides services to a relatively small proportion of the population (Cuba may be considered an exception, as services are exclusively public).

-In all Caribbean countries, except for the Dominican Republic, the public sector tends to have most of the responsibility for providing services, regulating and funding the health sector, with no explicit separation of the functions of procurement, insurance and provision of services.
-The financing of the public system is basically non-contributive and is based on budget allocation and, in some cases, specific taxes.
+In all Caribbean countries, except for the Dominican Republic, the bulk of service provision, regulation and funding falls to the public sector, with no explicit separation of procurement, insurance and service provision.
+The financing of the public system is basically non-contributory and is based on budget allocation and, in some cases, specific taxes.
 The private sector generally supports service delivery and fundraising.
 In some countries, the private sector is at the early stages of development, while it has expanded considerably elsewhere (Cercone, 2005).

-The increasing role played by private insurance and service providers, the high (and rising) level of out-ofpocket health spending and the effects of higher public system costs are pushing the Caribbean region (with the exception of Cuba) towards a model in which the wealthiest seek treatment abroad, middle-income groups use private insurance and services, and the poorest people are left with the public system (Caribbean Commission on Health and Development (CCHD), 2006).
+The increasing role played by private insurance and service providers, the high (and rising) level of out-of-pocket health spending and the effects of higher public system costs are pushing the Caribbean region (with the exception of Cuba) towards a model in which the wealthiest seek treatment abroad, middle-income groups use private insurance and services, and the poorest are left with the public system (CCHD, 2006).
 Reversing this trend and implementing the mechanisms needed to contain the growing system costs are the main challenges facing Caribbean countries in terms of equity and access to health services.

-Given that Caribbean countries are expected to see costs rise significantly in the future, mainly due to the growing incidence of cardiovascular disease, obesity and HIV/AIDS (PAHO, 2005b), various reform proposals have been put forward with a view to integrating the system by setting up national health insurance systems as a way of identifying alternative sources of financing and increasing administrative efficiency.
-Bahamas, Belize, Jamaica, Trinidad and Tobago, Saint Lucia and Saint Vincent and the Grenadines, among others, are either in the early stages of the debate or are introducing various forms of national health insurance (CCHD, 2006).
+Given that Caribbean countries are expected to see costs rise significantly in the future, mainly due to the growing incidence of cardiovascular disease, obesity and HIV/AIDS (PAHO, 2005b), various reform proposals have been put forward to integrate the system by setting up national health insurance systems as a way of identifying alternative sources of financing and increasing administrative efficiency.
+Bahamas, Belize, Jamaica, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago, among others, are either in the early stages of discussion or are introducing various forms of national health insurance (CCHD, 2006).

-The subregion's countries are well placed to implement such reforms, as their historical situation means that they have relatively strong public systems and no financial segmentation between the latter and social security.
-Such insurance could be funded through general income or the introduction of specific contributions from employers, employees or both, taking care to avoid the establishment of a social insurance system independent of the public sector and the segmentation of the system that this would entail.
+The subregion's countries are well placed to implement such reforms, as their historical situation means that they have relatively strong public systems and no financial segmentation between these systems and social security.
+Such insurance could be funded through general income or the introduction of specific contributions from employers, employees or both, taking care to avoid creating a social insurance system independent of the public sector and thereby segmenting the system.